roytang/blog/content/post/2012/05/the-dc-new-52-review-part-1.md

 **Justice League**

 While the art is Jim Lee-fantastic, the first story arc left much to be desired.
 It was basically a meet-and-greet where we're introduced to the team members and after a while they knock Darkseid back down a boom tube.
 Nothing overly complicated, and it would be okay for an introductory arc if it didn't take six issues to get to that point.
 (By comparison, Morrison's far more interesting White Martian arc that launched the JLA book in 1997 finished in four issues).
 The characters aren't particularly fleshed out, which is fine.
-Justice League books have always been more about the powers and big epic battles than serious characterization, though hopefully Geoff Johns can sneak in something more than a &#8220;Hal Jordan is shallow&#8221; joke every once in a while.
+Justice League books have always been more about the powers and big epic battles than serious characterization, though hopefully Geoff Johns can sneak in something more than a "Hal Jordan is shallow&#8221; joke every once in a while.
 They're starting a new story arc with issue #9, and based on the FCBD DC New 52 book, they have a Trinity War story arc coming up next year, so hopefully the book picks up the pace.

 **Justice League International**